joinerda/joinerda.github.io/_posts/2018-11-23-GameObject-Communication.md

 }
 ```

 Save your script, and go back to the unity editor.
 Select the middlemost object in the scene, and look at it in the inspector.
 Notice that you can now modify m for that object in the editor.
 This value will override whatever is in the script.
 Set the middlemost mass to something very large, or very small.
 Play the model.
-Do you notice the change in behaviour?
+Do you notice the change in behavior?

 ![change masses in editor](/images/blog_2018_11_23/figure13.png)